1. ABOUT KCDF

 4. WHO CAN APPLY FOR THE GRANTS?

-KCDF is seeking to partner with organizations that:
+KCDF is seeking to partner with organisations that:

-- Demonstrate a good understanding of the local context and need, and show that local people have been consulted and will be involved in the project.
+- Demonstrate a good understanding of the local context and need.

-- Demonstrate that the proposed idea is in line with government policy and regulations, working in collaborating with other local organizations and engaging relevant government departments.
+- Demonstrate that the proposed idea is in line with government policy.

 - Show that local people have been consulted and will be involved in the work.

 - Have a balanced approach, addressing not only immediate needs but also people’s rights to services.

 - Demonstrate they are not working in isolation but are collaborating with other organisations and engaging with relevant government departments.